felias-fogg/dw-link/docs/manual.md

 When you want hardware debugging support, you could buy expensive hardware debuggers such as the Atmel-ICE or the MPLAB Snap, and you have to use the proprietary development IDE [Microchip Studio](https://www.microchip.com/en-us/development-tools-tools-and-software/microchip-studio-for-avr-and-sam-devices) (for Windows) or [MPLAB X IDE](https://www.microchip.com/en-us/development-tools-tools-and-software/mplab-x-ide) (for all platforms).
 There is also [AVaRICE](https://avarice.sourceforge.io/), but I was never able to get a version that worked on my Mac.

 The question is, of course, whether there are open-source alternatives.
 Preferably supporting avr-gdb, the [GNU debugger](https://www.gnu.org/software/gdb/) for AVR MCUs.
 With *dw-link*, you have such a solution.
 It turns an Arduino UNO into a hardware debugger that acts as a [gdbserver](https://en.wikipedia.org/wiki/Gdbserver) by implementing the [GDB remote serial protocol](https://www.embecosm.com/appnotes/ean4/embecosm-howto-rsp-server-ean4-issue-2.html).
-Meanwhile, you can buy a UNO shield called dw-link probe at Tindie, which simplifies the hardware setup, allows the debugging of 5 and 3.3 Volt systems, and is able to provide up to 300 mA supply current.
+Meanwhile, you can buy an Arduino UNO shield called dw-link probe at Tindie, which simplifies the hardware setup, allows the debugging of 5 and 3.3 Volt systems, and is able to provide up to 300 mA supply current.

 ### 1.1 Enter the wonderful world of debugging in a few easy steps